 In Washington State, workers have the right to choose their own doctor (often the patient’s family doctor) to administer care for a work injury.
 Within the Department of Labor and Industries, and the workers’ compensation system, that provider becomes your “treating doctor.”
-Yet there are cases where an insurance provider or an employer may choose an alternative doctor to complete an (IME) “independent medical examination.”
+Yet there are cases where an employer or insurance provider may choose an alternative doctor to complete an IME exam, or “independent medical evaluation.”
 According to the workers’ rights advocacy group known as the National Association of Injured & Disabled Workers (NAIDW), IMEs are serves the following three purposes:

 - to determine the cause, extent and medical treatment of a work-related or other injury where liability is at issue

 - to determine whether an individual has reached maximum benefit from treatment

 - to determine whether any permanent impairment remains after treatment

 Once you receive notification that you have been schedules for an IME, it likely means that your employer (or private insurance company) intends to dispute some portion of your workers’ compensation benefits.
 Independent medical examiners often base their prognosis on very brief examinations of a patient.
 Sometimes they don’t even conduct a medical exam before documenting their opinion.
 Only in rare cases are their medical opinions in favor of an injured worker.
 For this reason, workers should contact an L&I attorney when they are notified that an IME has been scheduled for them.
 While an IME doctor is allowed to recommend medical treatment, they should not actually render that treatment since they are not the patients’ treating doctor – in other words, they do not have an official “doctor-patient relationship.”
 Workers who agree to let these physicians administer medical treatment, may end up unwittingly transferring their medical care to the insurance company’s hired gun.